bndnio/concurrency-mini-problems/README.md

 However, when we look at the runtimes for the same number of H2O molecules in a least optimal execution path, our runtimes jump to 9.27s and 7.99s, respectively.
-And memory usage to 765.22MB and 729.21MB, respecitvely.
+And memory usage to 765.22MB and 729.21MB, respectively.
 What first seemed like a minor difference due to runtime variance, is exacerbated here given the un-ideal scenario.
 It's likely the extra routine switching in the un-buffered solution,